What actually matters when you are planning to get married in the UAE or other GCC countries?

 Every embassy and Ministry involved in the process has a certain procedure that might take quite some time.

 Different countries request different documents.
-While sometimes it might be something easy to get, usually it involves a lot of communication with your home country and shipping the documents back and force, which is obviously time-consuming as well.
+While sometimes it might be something easy to get, usually it involves a lot of communication with your home country and shipping the documents back and forth, which is obviously time-consuming as well.

 Constantly changing and evolving laws is another matter to be taken into consideration.
 A wedding certificate perfectly valid today, tomorrow might need another stamp to function.